 Nevertheless, my personal preference has always been to have a physical, hard copy that I can highlight, write notes in, and flag pages in.
 For me, Guide to Architecture Schools was worth its weight in gold.

-While they do a great job of putting everything together, a list of rankings has never really done much for me.
-I’d much rather attend a school because it’s the best fit for what I want to accomplish, not just because it has a high ranking in a particular year.
+While they do a great job of putting everything together, a list of architecture graduate school rankings, has never really helped me much.
+I’d much rather visit and attend a school because it’s the best fit for what I want to accomplish, not just because it has a high ranking in a particular year.

-Just as buildings cannot be fully comprehended or appreciated without physically seeing them, an architecture school cannot be fully appreciated without visiting it, chatting with students and faculty, and seeing examples of student work in person.
+Just as buildings cannot be fully comprehended or appreciated without physically seeing them, a school of architecture cannot be fully appreciated without visiting it, chatting with students and faculty, and seeing examples of student work in person.

 Many schools offer graduate open houses each year, which serve this very purpose.
 They’re SUPER helpful.
 Go to them when you can.

 Years ago, there was a school I wanted to attend in the worst way.
-I went to their open house, and after visiting, I learned that the program just wasn’t for me.
+I went to their open house, and after visiting, I learned that architecture school just wasn’t for me.
 Even though the students did exceptional work and the campus was beautiful, I found that the focus of the school just didn’t align with the goals I had for my education.